-Basic rules A complete sentence starts with a Good academic writing conveys ideas about a topic in a clear capital letter and ends with a period, and logical way. question mark or exclamation mark.
-A complete sentence typically follows Good academic writing / conveys / ideas about a topic in a clear the order: subject / verb / object. and logical way.
-The verb must agree with the A good academic essay conveys ideas about a topic in a clear subject.
-That is, a singular subject and logical way. needs a singular verb and a plural Research papers offer a unique perspective on a topic using a subject needs a plural verb. wide variety of expert sources.
-Types of sentences A simple sentence has one The Japanese government raised the consumption tax to 10% independent clause and no on October 1, 2019. dependent clause.
-This research investigates societal perspectives on physician- assisted suicide.
-A compound sentence has multiple Education is highly valued in most societies, and a quality independent clauses, and no education now seems increasingly dependent on the amount of dependent clause, which are joined money spent on this investment. by a conjunction, a comma, or In most sountries males and formales reasing an arrival semicolon.
-In most countries, males and females receive an equal A complex contents because education, yet women are still paid less than men.
-A complex sentence has one The market for traditional newspapers remains positive independent and at least one although there has been a significant decrease in circulation dependent clause. due to competition from digital outlets and changing reading demographics (Merskin, 2019).
+Good academic writing conveys ideas about a topic in a clear and logical way.
+Good academic writing / conveys / ideas about a topic in a clear and logical way.
+A good academic essay conveys ideas about a topic in a clear and logical way.
+Research papers offer a unique perspective on a topic using a wide variety of expert sources.
+The Japanese government raised the consumption tax to 10% on October 1, 2019.
+This research investigates societal nerspectives on physician This research investigates societal perspectives on physician-assisted suicide.
+Education is highly valued in most societies, and a quality education now seems increasingly dependent on the amount of money spent on this investment. inoney spent on this investment.
+In most countries, males and females receive an equal education, yet women are still paid less than men.
+The market for traditional newspapers remains positive although there has been a significant decrease in circulation due to competition from digital outlets and changing reading demographics (Merskin, 2019).
 Before conducting the experiment, the equipment had to be formally inspected to ensure safety.
 Immediately following the interview, the audio recordings were transcribed and analyzed.